johnmatson/ELEX4699/README.md

 simultaneous mutiple socket connections and motor control.
 All blocking functions should be called using await.

-Written by John Matson in spring 2020 for BCIT's ELEX 4699, taught by Craig Hennesey.
+Developed by John Matson in spring 2020 for BCIT's ELEX 4699, taught by Craig Hennesey.